 Startup attempt #4 - Lifestyle business (2007)

-After five "fat & happy" years in a big company’s Corporate Development team, I made my 4th attempt at a startup.
-Towards the end of my stint at Bigco I was doing some work on some disruptive Wi-Fi business models, so I decided to launch my own Wi-Fi company called SkyBlox a few months after leaving.
+After five years in the Corporate Development team of a large company, I made my 4th attempt at a startup.
+Towards the end of my Corp Dev stint I was doing some work on some disruptive Wi-Fi business models, so I decided to launch my own Wi-Fi company called SkyBlox a few months after leaving.